MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ### [Python](#tab/tabid-python)
 A Python host program is constructed as follows:
 1. Import the `qsharp` module, which registers the module loader for Q# interoperability.
-    This allows Q# namespaces to appear as Python modules, from which we can import Q# operations.
+    This allows Q# namespaces to appear as Python modules, from which we can "import" Q# callables.
+	Note that it is technically not the Q# callables themselves which are imported, but rather Python stubs which allow calling into them.
+	These then behave as objects of Python classes, on which we use methods to execute them on target machines.

-2. Import those Q# operations which we will directly invoke---in this case, `MeasureSuperposition` and `MeasureSuperpositionArray`.
+2. Import those Q# callables which we will directly invoke---in this case, `MeasureSuperposition` and `MeasureSuperpositionArray`.
     ```python
     import qsharp
     from NamespaceName import MeasureSuperposition, MeasureSuperpositionArray
     ```
-    Note that with the `qsharp` module imported, you can also import operations directly from the Q# library namespaces.
+    With the `qsharp` module imported, you can also import callables directly from the Q# library namespaces.

-3. Among any other Python code, you can now call those operations on specific target machines, and assign their returns to variables (if they return a value) for further use.
+3. Among any other Python code, you can now call those callables on specific target machines, and assign their returns to variables (if they return a value) for further use.

 #### Specifying target machines
-Calling an operation to be run on a specific target machine is done via different Python methods on the imported operation.
+Calling an operation to be run on a specific target machine is done via different Python methods on the imported object.
 For example, `.simulate(<args>)`, uses the `QuantumSimulator` to run the operation, whereas `.estimate_resources(<args>)` does so on the `ResourcesEstimator`.

 #### Passing inputs to Q\#